-$EX{i,j}$ represents the total value of EGs export from Bangladesh (i) to partner country (j); GDPj is the Gross Domestic Product of country j as proxy for income; POPj is population of country j as proxy for market size; DISTi,j indicates distance between the capital city of Bangladesh (i) and partner country (j) in kilometres; TARIFFj,i indicates the average tariff for EGs of the partner country (j); $EXR{i,j}$ describes the cross exchange rate of Bangladeshwith its trading partners (j) calculated by dividing Bangladesh's Official Exchange Rate (OER) in US dollar with the partner country's OER in US dollar; RTAi,j is a dummy variable, which is equal to 1 if the partner country is under the same regional trade agreement with Bangladesh, otherwise 0; ui,j is a single-sided error term truncated at 0, it refers to the combined effects of economic distance factor or 'behind the border constraints' in Bangladesh for the importing country (j); and vi,j is a double-sided error term following a full normal distribution with mean zero and constant variance, it refers to 'normal' statistical error which captures the effect of inadvertently omitted variables.
+$EX{i{i{j}}}$ represents the total value of EGs export from Bangladesh (i) to partner country (j); GDPj is the Gross Domestic Product of country j as proxy for income; POPj is population of country j as proxy for market size; $DIST{i{j}}$ indicates distance between the capital city of Bangladesh (i) and partner country (j) in kilometres; TARIFFj,i indicates the average tariff for EGs of the partner country (j); $EXR{i{j}}$ describes the cross exchange rate of Bangladeshwith its trading partners (j) calculated by dividing Bangladesh's Official Exchange Rate (OER) in US dollar with the partner country is under the same regional trade agreement with Bangladesh, otherwise 0; $u{i{j}}$ is a single-sided error term truncated at 0, it refers to the combined effects of economic distance factor or 'behind the border constraints' in Bangladesh for the importing country (j); and $v{i{j}}$ is a double-sided error term following a full normal distribution with mean zero and constant variance, it refers to 'normal' statistical error which captures the effect of inadvertently omitted variables.

-The Maximum Likelihood estimation can be used to estimate the coefficients ( $1$ .... $6$ ) of the model using the joint density functions of $u{i,j}$ and $v{i,j}$ .
-The parameter refers to the ratio of the variance due to the 'behind the border constraints' to the total variance of the export of EGs.
-While appears as significant, it depicts that the 'behind the border constraints' are an important factor for the export of EGs.
+The Maximum Likelihood estimation can be used to estimate the coefficients ( $\beta$ 1.... $\beta$ 6) of the model using the joint density functions of $u{i,j}$ and $v{i,j}$ .
+The parameter $\gamma$ refers to the ratio of the variance due to the 'behind the border constraints' to the total variance of the export of EGs.
+While $\gamma$ appears as significant, it depicts that the 'behind the border constraints' are an important factor for the export of EGs.
 FRONTIER 4.1software (Coelli 1996) is applied to estimate the above model (1) for years 2001 and 2007.
 Note that initially the model had been estimated with two other explanatory variables.
 One is FDI stock and the other is technical assistance project.
 Both variables were found insignificant for both years, thereby, omitted from the model.

-6 Data
+5 Data